-The IPO Coimbra is a modern hospital providing high standard of care, early detection and prevention, training and research.
-It started 52 years ago, with 200 beds capacity, and it is at the highest level of the national net for cancer care and the reference centre for a region with around 2.5 million inhabitants.
-To fulfil its mission, the IPO of Coimbra has 945 members' staff, 168 doctors, 250 nurses, and other highly qualified health professionals, including PhD's as well as basic and clinical research personal and cancer registry experts.
+IPO Coimbra is a modern hospital providing high standard of care, early detection, prevention, training, and research.
+It started 52 years ago, with 200 beds capacity, and it is at the highest level of the national net for cancer care and is the reference centre for a region with around 2.5 million inhabitants.

+To fulfil its mission, IPO Coimbra has 1024 members' staff, 202 doctors, 283 nurses, and other highly qualified health professionals, including PhD's, basic and clinical research personal, and cancer registry experts.